Los Angeles Developers & Property Owners

 As a homeowner, property owner, or developer, you have both money and time invested in your house, building, or project.
 Choosing an experienced Los Angeles attorney to help you protect that investment is as important as choosing the design professional and contractor who will carry out your vision.
 From the beginning, the Law Office of Steven R. Lovett will work with you to make sure you are protected by reviewing bids, contracts, and insurance coverage and mediating or litigating over construction defects or other liability claims.

-Attorney Steven R. Lovett has been representing property owners, homeowners, and developers for nearly 40 years.
+Attorney Steven R. Lovett has been representing property owners, homeowners, and developers for over 40 years.
 We leverage his profound knowledge in an increasingly complicated construction law landscape.
 By focusing on preventive law, we are often able to avoid costly litigation.

 The following is a summary of some of the legal issues affecting property owners and developers.
 Please also visit the following pages: